Generalized splines on graphs with two labels and polynomial splines on cycles: Applications

-\begin{proof} Proposition~\ref{proposition: billera result} applies to the pinwheel triangulation with $n$ triangles, so $S^r_d(\Delta)$ is isomorphic to the generalized splines on the graph dual to $\Delta$ with edge-labeling given by the $(r+1)^{\text{th}}$ power of the equations of the lines through the central vertex in $\Delta$.
-The graph dual to a pinwheel triangulation with $n$ triangles is a cycle on $n$ vertices.
-By Lemma~\ref{lemma: assume no edge labeled $y$}, we may identify the central vertex of the triangulation with the origin and assume each edge $uv$ is labeled by $(x+a_{uv}y)^{r+1}$ for nonzero coefficients $a_{uv}$.
-Finally, at most two rays through a given point lie on the same line, so no more than two of the edge-labels can coincide; if two successive rays going clockwise around the central vertex are the same, then the triangle they describe has more than $180^{\circ}$ as its interior angle-sum, which is impossible.
+\begin{proof} Consider the map $\varphi$ of Corollary~\ref{corollary: homogeneity means quotient works}.
+Corollary~\ref{corollary: homogeneity means quotient works} proves that $\varphi$ is an isomorphism of $\mathbb{R}$-vector spaces, and notes that the dual graph to a pinwheel triangulation with $n$ triangles is a cycle on $n$ vertices, with edge-labeling $\alpha$ is given by the $(r+1)^{\text{th}}$ power of the equations of the lines through the central vertex in $\Delta$.

+By Lemma~\ref{lemma: assume no edge labeled $y$}, we may translate the central vertex of the triangulation to the origin and assume each edge $uv$ is labeled by $(x+a_{uv}y)^{r+1}$ for nonzero coefficients $a_{uv}$.
+Finally, at most two rays through a given point lie on the same line, so no more than two of the edge-labels can coincide; if two successive rays going clockwise around the central vertex are the same, then they describe whose interior angle-sum is more than $180^{\circ}$, which is impossible.
 This proves the claim. \end{proof}

-We will use the previous theorem to reinterpret the main results of earlier sections.
+We use the previous theorem to reinterpret the main results of earlier sections.
 The key observation is the following, which characterizes cycles that can be realized as the dual of a triangulation.

 \begin{lemma} All edge-labeled cycles $(C,\alpha)$ that are geometrically realizable as the dual of a triangulation must have at least three edge-labels unless the cycle is a four-cycle with two distinct edge-labels that alternate around the cycle. \end{lemma}